munificent/craftinginterpreters/book/resolving-and-binding.md

         }

-    That means that in some cases you can read a variable before its initializer has run, an annoying source of bugs.
-An alternate `let` syntax for declaring variables was added later to address this problem.
+    That means that in some cases you can read a variable before its initializer has run -- an annoying source of bugs.
+The alternate `let` syntax for declaring variables was added later to address this problem.

     </aside>

-    But that's not *always* true.
-As we'll see, functions may defer a chunk of code such that its *dynamic temporal* execution no longer mirrors the *static textual* ordering.

 *   "Innermost" is there because of our good friend shadowing.
 There may be more than one variable with the given name in enclosing scopes, as in: